bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `ttl` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)

 Sets the `IP_TTL` socket option.
-While TTL generally stands for “Time to Live”, in this context it specifies the number of IP hops that a packet is allowed to travel through.
+While TTL generally stands for "Time to Live”, in this context it specifies the number of IP hops that a packet is allowed to travel through.
 Each router or gateway that forwards a packet decrements the TTL.
 If the TTL is decremented to 0 by a router, it will not be forwarded.
 Changing TTL values is typically done for network probes or when multicasting.

 The `ttl` argument may be between between 1 and 255.
 The default on most systems is 64.